 Our Ambassadors help raise awareness of Great Pyrenees Rescue of Atlanta while sharing what makes this breed is so remarkable.
 And lovable.
 And worth rescuing.
 We’d appreciate it if you’d please spread the word about our magnificent Gentle Giants and direct interested adopters, potential fosters, or perhaps a new volunteer, to our website.
 And with your permission, we’ll even mail you some GPRA business cards to hand out or hopefully leave at your veterinarian’s office!

 GPRA always needs help transporting our newest rescues!
 You could be one of the first loving and kind people the dog encounters.
 Transport routes are typically between area shelters and our veterinarian’s Roswell office, although some trips might include meeting another transporter at a neighboring state line.

 If you’re a Pyrenees parent, you know these confident dogs see themselves as excellent drivers.
 And maybe they would be good drivers, if it was legal.
 Our volunteer taxi drivers take the wheel and bring our dogs round trip from boarding to Adoption Days (see below), vet visits, or sometimes to meet a potential adopter or foster family.

 Would you enjoy wandering acres of wooded, paved trails with a big white dog for company?
 Are you over 18?
-Can you get to Alpharetta or Roswell about once a week?
+Can you get to Alpharetta about once a week?
 If yes, our dogs in boarding always need extra hugs, kisses, tummy rubs, and walks.
 And our dogs in medical boarding need anything from a short walk to simply hearing you read a story.
 Yes, your voice can soothe a scared dog!